Advantages, Challenges, and Program Updates

 It helps shoppers seek out sustainable products by displaying certification badges from governmental agencies, non-profits, and independent laboratories on listings that meet the necessary criteria, allowing them to shop responsibly.

 Amazon first rolled out its 19 Climate Pledge Friendly badges, including its in-house Compact by Design certification, in five countries in Europe last fall.
-The lineup has since expanded to 31 certifications as of July 2021, badging up a total of more than 75,000 products.
+The lineup has since expanded to 30 certifications, badging up a total of more than 200,000 products, as of December 2021.

 Four New Certifications

 In response to customers demanding more sustainable products, Amazon continues to expand its Climate Pledge Friendly badge system with the addition of four new third-party certifications.